William I of Württemberg: Measures against economic hardship

 William's accession to the throne fell into a time of great economic hardship.
-In April 1815, Mount Tambora erupted in Indonesia, which led to a long-term deterioration of global weather conditions.
+In April 1815, Mount Tambora erupted in the Dutch East Indies, which led to a long-term deterioration of global weather conditions.
 In the spring and summer of 1816 there was nowhere in Europe without a storm, rain or hail.
 In October the first snow fell in Württemberg.
 The year 1816 became known as the Year Without A Summer.
 In Württemberg, there were crop failures which gave rise to food prices.
 In the winter of 1816/1817, famine broke out.
 To alleviate the plight, the government fixed maximum prices for food, made exporting difficult and later banned it.
 Large amounts of grain were brought from outside the country.
 The famine was alleviated by the King and Queen, whose policies were aimed at long-term improvement in the economic situation of all social classes.
 William implemented agricultural reforms, while Catherine devoted her care to the poor.
 On 20 November 1818 William set up an Agricultural Academy in Hohenheim to radically improve general nutrition in the kingdom through teaching, experimentation and demonstration and, in so doing, laid the foundation for the University of Hohenheim.
-To help people to help themselves Württemberg plant alley of fruit-trees.(Dienstbarkeit on private ground near streets).
-The tree farms from William, also the Brüdergemeinde delivered for free.
+To help people to help themselves, the government planted alleys of fruit-trees.
+(Dienstbarkeit on private ground near streets).
+The tree farms from William, also the Moravian Church delivered for free.

 In the same year he set up the Cannstatter Volksfest, which was to take place annually on 28 September, a day after the king's birthday.
 William bought cattle and sheep from abroad for farmers to raise them in Württemberg and he was known for his Arabian stallions that formed part of the Marbach stud.
 Around the country, Catherine set up charities, which were controlled by a national charity in Stuttgart.
 Donations were received from the private property of the royal couple, by Catherine's mother the Tsarina, and by other members of the royal family.
 The Württembergische Landessparkasse (Wurttemberg State Savings Bank) was established on 12 May 1818 on Catherine's initiative.
 At the same time, a poor relief authority was set up in the Ministry of Interior.
 The completion of the Katharinenhospital in 1828 was initiated via a donation by Catherine in 1817.
 The Mohrenköpfle is a breed of pig.
-On the orders of King Wilhelm I, these "masked" pigs were imported from Central China in 1820/21, in order to improve pig breeding in the kingdom of Württemberg.
+On the orders of King William I, these "masked" pigs were imported from Central China in 1820/21, in order to improve pig breeding in the Kingdom of Württemberg.
 Cross-breeding local breeds with these "Chinese pigs" was particularly successful within stocks of domestic pigs in the Hohenlohe region and the area around the town of Schwäbisch Hall.